Detecting and compensating for link scanners/spam checkers/clickbots for Marketo users

 - Export data back into Marketo

 We have this process run daily, so the list of leads and domain is up-to-date.

 For Openprise customers, you can find this new Recipe in your Openprise account and here is a Cookbook explaining how to use the Recipe.

 How to Leverage These Lists

-Once you have this always up-to-date lists of leads and domains exhibiting link scanner behavior, how can you leverage that to remedy your scoring program and reports?
+Once you have this always up-to-date lists of leads and domains exhibiting link scanner and click bot behavior, how can you leverage that to remedy your scoring program and reports?
 We recommend the following:

 - Create a custom field in Marketo to flag if a lead is using link scanner, say “Is Using Link Scanner”.
 Openprise can automatically update this flag.

 - Create a list in Marketo to hold these leads that have been flagged.
 You can either have Openprise automatically populate a static list for you, or use a smart list based on the flag above.